How to refresh Power BI dataset with REST API using SSIS

 Conclusion

-You learned how to refresh Power BI dataset with REST API using SSIS package.
+You learned how to refresh a Power BI dataset with REST API using SSIS.
 To accomplish the goal, firstly, we created the Azure Active Directory application and configured OAuth Connection Manager based on it.
-Then we retrieved Power BI dataset Id and used it in ZappySys SSIS PowerPack connector REST API Task.
+Then we retrieved the Power BI dataset ID and used it in the ZappySys SSIS PowerPack connector REST API Task.
 Finally, using the same REST API Task we made the HTTP request to Power BI REST API “refreshes” method and successfully refreshed the dataset.
-Therefore, if you need to make a call to another Power BI REST API method, you will be more confident in doing that, as you know how to call dataset refresh method already.
-Finally finally, if you make many and huge requests to Power BI REST API, make sure you check its limitations.
+If you need to make a call to another Power BI REST API method, then just configure the REST API Task according to the documentation (for getting data use JSON Source or Web API Destination instead).
+Finally, if you make many requests to the Power BI REST API service, make sure you check its limitations.

 References